 Candidates may file an application at any time during the certification process and pay all fees.
 Fees include $150 filing fee which must be paid at the time the application is submitted plus a $275 certification fee, a total of $425.
 The filing fee will be reduced to $50 if an applicant can document that he/she is currently enrolled in an advanced degree program at a regionally-accredited academic institution in a BCIA-approved health care field.
 Total fees for current students in this category amount to $325.
-All fees must be in US funds and paid by check, money order, or credit card.
+All fees must be in US funds and paid by check, money order, or credit card and are non-refundable.
 For additional information about the application refer to the Application Instructions.
 More detailed information about the certification process may be found in the BCIA Policies, Exams, and Fees.
 If this is your second BCIA certification (in addition to either the BCIA Neurofeedback or PMDB), the total fees for dual certification are $220.

 The application includes a line for your signature attesting that you have read and agreed to abide by the BCIA Professional Standards and Ethical Principles of Biofeedback document.

 Practical Skills Training

 The exam may be taken at any time after approval of your application; however, we recommend it as the last requirement in the certification process.
 The examination is offered in English only and is based on the Blueprint of Knowledge Statements.
 The exam consists of 100 multiple-choice items sourced from the Core Reading List.
 The number of exam items from a blueprint area correspond to the number of hours in that rubric; the smaller the rubric, the fewer questions will be in the exam from that content area.